 Viola!
 Problem averted.
 They say there are no countries in the cryptocurrency world and I believe that to be true.
 In the cryptocurrency world, the best nation is a donation.
 Feel free to make one if this saved your ass.

 Edit: I have removed the word "reverse" and swapped with the word "undo".
 There is no (legitimate) way to reverse, or "undo", any cryptocurrency transaction that I am aware of, once the network has confirmed said transaction.
-This method is known as RBF, replace by fee, the wallet you are using has to support that function, and there must be no network confirmations.
+This method is does not have an official name I don't think, so I am naming it "replace by nonce" similar to RBF, replace by fee.
+The wallet you are using has to support the function, and there must be no network confirmations.